dalekStarlord/Testtinggg/hci-prototype/README.md

         expectedStartTime
         expectedEndTime
         line { id publicCode name }
-        fromPlace {
-          name
-          location { latitude longitude }
-          quay {
-            id
-            name
-            latitude
-            longitude
-            stopPlace { id name latitude longitude }
+        serviceJourney { line { id publicCode name } }
-          }
-        }
-        toPlace {
-          name
-          location { latitude longitude }
+        fromPlace { __typename name }
-          quay {
-            id
-            name
-            latitude
-            longitude
-            stopPlace { id name latitude longitude }
+        toPlace { __typename name }
-          }
-        }
         pointsOnLink { points }
+        legGeometry { points }
       }
     }
   }
 }
 ```

 `src/api/otpClient.js` normalises the OTP base URL, posts the GraphQL payload, surfaces parse errors, and returns the decoded response for the map to consume.
-OTP 2.8's Transmodel schema no longer exposes `lat`/`lon` directly on `Place`, so the query requests the `location { latitude longitude }` object and also fetches quay metadata.
-During normalisation each leg decodes the returned `legGeometry.points` polyline so the first and last vertices can act as a fallback when the schema omits explicit endpoint coordinates.
+OTP 2.8's Transmodel schema often omits direct latitude/longitude fields on `Place`, so the query keeps only schema-safe fields (`__typename` and `name`) while the normaliser decodes the returned `legGeometry.points` polyline.
+The first and last vertices of each polyline become the fallback origin/destination coordinates when the backend does not expose endpoint positions directly.

 Example variables the frontend sends with that query: